Fantastic artwork surrounds us.

 The Last Supper is undoubtedly the most famous and iconic religious painting ever created.
 The Duke of Milan commissioned this massive Renaissance mural to renovate the Santa Maria Delle Grazie, a vital area church.

 The Last Supper depicts the biblical Jesus dining with his 12 apostles when he breaks the news that one will betray him.
 Part of the artistry of the piece is the variety of reactions visibly apparent in the apostles.
-Some react with anger, others shock and disbelief.
+Some react with anger, others with shock and disbelief.
 These emotions are still prominent in the painting even after five centuries.

 As such an iconic piece, it’s no surprise that it’s often recreated in pop culture.
-Many movies and television shows, from the Simpson’s to The Sopranos, have used the imagery of The Last Supper.
+Many movies and television shows, from The Simpsons to The Sopranos, have used the imagery of The Last Supper.
 Although it’s often used for promotional purposes, it’s also been used to pay homage to the original work, make a statement, or poke fun at pop culture.

 The Last Supper is a mural at the Santa Maria Delle Grazie, Milan.